LotusiaStewardship/lotusd/README.md

 What is Bitcoin ABC?
 --------------------

-Bitcoin ABC is the name of open-source software which enables the use of Lotus.
+Lotus is the name of open-source software which enables the use of Lotus.
 It is a fork of the [Bitcoin Core](https://bitcoincore.org) software project.

 License
 -------

-Bitcoin ABC is released under the terms of the MIT license.
+Lotus is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see
 <https://opensource.org/licenses/MIT>.